 Cloud computing is one of the most important basic technologies in the digital transformation.
 It promises a high degree of flexibility, easy scalability and lower costs for infrastructure, software and IT operations.

 Cloud computing has become a standard in certain fields, such as applications in the Internet of Things (IoT), mobile solutions backend and portal solutions.
 Logistics, Industry 4.0 and collaboration solutions also increasingly rely on cloud computing.
 Providers of standard applications use the cloud to offer software-as-a-service solutions.
-Today, two out of three companies in Germany use cloud services.
-According to the Cloud Monitor 2017 study published by Bitkom Research and KPMG, those companies include SMEs and major corporations alike.
+Today, 82 percent of the companies in Germany use cloud services.
+According to the Cloud Monitor 2021 study published by Bitkom Research and KPMG, those companies include SMEs and major corporations alike.

 Shifting application environments to the cloud